 Collect and review information to help make the upcoming strategic decisions | Planning Team and Executive Team | Data Review Meeting: 2 h |

 Who is going to be on your planning team?
-You need to choose someone to oversee the implementation (Chief Strategy Officer or Strategy Director) and then you need some of the key individuals and decision makers for this team.
-It should be a small group of approximately 12-15 persons.
+You need to choose someone to oversee the strategy implementation (Chief Strategy Officer or Strategy Director) and strategic management of your plan?
+You need some of the key individuals and decision makers for this team.
+It should be a small group of approximately 12-15 people.

 Review the data collected in the last action with your strategy director and facilitator.

-Want More?
-Deep Dive Into the “Evaluate Your Strategic Position” How-To Guide.
+Want more?
+Dive into the “Evaluate Your Strategic Position” How-To Guide.

 Action | Who is Involved | Tools & Techniques | Estimated Duration |